-You need to keep documents ready when they inquire you about your citizenship, residency and the planned travel to Qatar (such as the reason).
+You need to keep documents ready when they inquire about your citizenship, residency, and the planned travel to Qatar (such as the reason).
 Your request may not get approved if they suspect you trying to pull at something, so try to stay in the good books!

 Make sure you submit a copy of the confirmed airline ticket or onward travel to get the ETA approved.

 And there you go!
 You would receive an email confirmation of the ETA document which is electronically connected to your passport.
 While there is no payment required to apply for ETA, there is a small service charge of approximately $14.
 Once the process is completed and thoroughly verified, your visa is handed over to you once you reach Qatar.
 You can pick up your visa at the Immigration Office at Hamad International Airport.

 But beware!
 An ETA approval does not guarantee your entry into Qatar.
 The Immigration Agency maintains strict circumspection over these matters and reserves all the rights to deny you entry in Qatar even if you have an ETA, so tread lightly!

 Requesting For A Tourist Visa In Qatar